Skip to main content

 The youngest starting quarterback in the NFL in Week 1 capped football's return on a glorious summer eve in the Windy City with a post-pick six performance that validated all the traits – mental and physical – that led to him being drafted 10th overall in 2024 and the organization going all-in on the 22-year-old.

 "You never want to earn wisdom that way.
-But it just brought me straight back to [playing against] TCU (in the College Football Playoff Semifinals in 2022) when I had that first [interception returned] early on in the game, and then the second one later, and at the end of the day, yeah, it sucks.
+But it just brought me straight back to [playing against] TCU (in the CFP Semifinals on New Year's Eve 2022) when I had that first [interception] early on in the game, and then the second one later.
+At the end of the day, yeah, it sucks.
 It's one of the worst things you could do as a quarterback, but can't do anything about it," McCarthy said honestly.
 "That's one of those things I don't really hang on.
 And I was really grateful for the way [Quarterbacks] Coach [Josh] McCown and Coach O'Connell handled it – it was everyone on the same page: 'All right, that happened.
 Next play.' "

 When the final whistle blew, McCarthy was 13-for-20 passing with 143 yards, two touchdowns and the lone turnover, good for a 98.5 passer rating.
 He also rushed twice – for one of the team's four first-half first downs and the dagger touchdown on a read-option with 2:53 left that put Minnesota ahead 27-17.

 "I was absolutely fired up.
 It was the perfect time to call it.
-Coach McCown actually brought it up in his little pregame speech at the hotel, and he was talking about how he was running 'Wanda Bear' – that's what we call it – in 2013 and I was probably running it in seventh grade somewhere, but I was actually 10 at the time, so he was pretty close on that one," McCarthy quipped.
+Coach McCown actually brought it up in his little pregame speech at the hotel.
+He was talking about how he was running 'Wanda Bear' – that's what we call it – in 2013 and I was probably running it in seventh grade somewhere, but I was actually 10 at the time, so he was pretty close," McCarthy quipped.
 "The offensive line did a great job; T.J.
 [Hockenson] with that block on Jaquan [Brisker], and just finishing the job.
 That was one of my favorites, for sure."

 On the next snap, Will Reichard aced a career-long 59-yard field goal.